bkoz/3d-image-classification/README.md

 oc new-project ml-mon
 ```

-2) Deploy the ODH operator and wait for it to become ready.
+2) Deploy the ODH operator and wait for it to be running and ready.
 ```
 oc create -f 02-odh-operator-subscription.yaml
 ```
 ```
-oc get pods -n openshift-operators
+oc get pods -n openshift-operators -w
 ```
 ```
 NAME                                   READY   STATUS    RESTARTS   AGE opendatahub-operator-5b6cb986d-48zxr   1/1     Running   0          3m22s
 ```

-3) Deploy the ODH kfdef and wait for all of the pods shown below to become ready.
+3) Deploy the ODH kfdef and wait for **all** of the pods shown below to become ready.
 This could take 10 minutes or more to complete.
 It may be helpful
 to open the OpenShift console to monitor the installation status of the operators.

 ```